devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step7.md

 ## Service Discovery
 * service.client.default.url :- It is used to set the default url of server and it is added for service discovery.
-* service.client.app.restapi.url :- This property provide base url of REST in your application.
+* service.client.app.httprestserver.url :- This property provide base url of REST in your application.
 It follows format such as &#34;service.client.app.«application».url&#34;.
 Here, «application» refers to the technical name of the application providing the service.

 ## Timeouts
 * service.client.default.timeout.connection:- It is used to set the default timeout for particular connection.
 * service.client.default.timeout.response:- It is used to set the default timeout for particular response.

 ## Headers
-* service.client.app.restapi.auth:- It is used for customization of Service Header.
+* service.client.app.httprestserver.auth:- It is used for customization of Service Header.
 Here it is used for basic authentication.

 ## Authentication
-* service.client.app.restapi.user.login:- It is used to set username of server for authentication
+* service.client.app.httprestserver.user.login:- It is used to set username of server for authentication
-* service.client.app.restapi.user.password:- It is used to set password.
+* service.client.app.httprestserver.user.password:- It is used to set password.